tayler-id/ai-agent/memory-bank/systemPatterns.md

     *   **Local Path Processing (in `src/agent.js`):** Handles local directory inputs, applying similar content extraction logic as `github.js`, including `.agentinclude` support.

 3.  **LLM Interaction & Prompting:**
+    *   **LLM Module (`src/llm.js`):** Manages interactions with LLM APIs (DeepSeek and OpenAI).
+        -   Selects the provider (DeepSeek or OpenAI) based on the model name prefix (e.g., "gpt-") specified in the configuration for the current task (repo, YouTube, follow-up).
-    *   **LLM Module (`src/llm.js`):** Manages interactions with the DeepSeek API.
-Constructs detailed prompts to request "Improvement and Re-implementation Blueprints" in JSON format.
-Handles API responses and errors, including parsing JSON from potentially messy LLM output.
-Supports follow-up questions.
+        -   Constructs detailed prompts to request "Improvement and Re-implementation Blueprints" in JSON format.
+        -   Handles API responses and errors, including parsing JSON from potentially messy LLM output.
+        -   Supports follow-up questions, dispatching to the configured LLM provider.
+        -   Includes DNS lookup before fetch calls for debugging.
-    *   **Prompt Generation (`src/promptGenerator.js`):** Takes the structured JSON blueprint from `llm.js` and formats it into detailed Markdown files and concise console prompts.
+    *   **Prompt Generation (`src/promptGenerator.js`):** Takes the structured JSON blueprint from `llm.js` (regardless of which LLM produced it) and formats it into detailed Markdown files and concise console prompts.

 4.  **Memory Systems:**
     *   **Simple Key-Value Memory (`src/memory.js`):** Basic file-based storage (`memory-store.json`) for associating summaries with URLs/paths.